HyQuRP: Hybrid quantum-classical neural network with rotational and permutational equivariance: Introduction

-Classical deep learning architectures already achieve strong performance for 3D point clouds on standard benchmarks by explicitly encoding permutational symmetry and incorporating rotation-aware or otherwise geometry-sensitive features, e.g., through point-based convolutions, local neighborhood operators, and invariant pooling layers.
-In contrast, across a range of standard classification tasks—including 3D point cloud benchmarks—existing quantum machine learning (QML) models have not yet convincingly surpassed such classical baselines.
+Quantum machine learning (QML) is an emerging area that combines quantum computing with machine learning.
+Broadly, QML approaches can be grouped into parameterized quantum circuit models, which learn through trainable quantum gates~\citep{farhi2018qnn,mitarai2018qcl,schuld2020circuitcentric,abbas2021power}, and quantum kernel methods, which use quantum feature maps in kernel-based classification~\citep{havlicek2019qefs,schuld2021supervised}.
+However, across a range of standard classification tasks, existing QML models have not yet convincingly surpassed strong classical baselines.
 Several empirical studies report that their performance often lags behind well-tuned classical models~\citep{kuros2022trafficsign,bowles2024better,schnabel2025quantumkernel}, including simple architectures such as MLPs or CNNs, in capacity-controlled comparisons.
-This persistent gap between classical and quantum models motivates our design of a symmetry-respecting quantum-classical hybrid architecture that can help close this gap and, in the sparse-point regime, outperforms strong classical and quantum baseline models such as PointNet, DGCNN, and RP-EQGNN.
+This persistent gap suggests the need for stronger inductive biases in QML.

+Equivariant QML is emerging as a particularly promising direction for narrowing this gap.
+Indeed, recent equivariant QML models have shown performance gains by incorporating symmetries such as permutations, reflections, $\SU(2)$ rotations, and Lorentz transformations~\cite{meyer2023exploiting,West2023ReflectionEquivariantQNN,le2025symmetry,larocca2022group,nguyen2024theory,jahin2025lorentz,east2026all}.
+Yet the broader challenge remains open: how to build QML models that accommodate multiple symmetries simultaneously without relying on ad hoc constructions.
+This challenge becomes particularly acute in settings where rotational and permutational symmetries must be preserved at the same time, including 3D point clouds, molecular structures, and crystalline materials, among others.
+However, in the standard qubit setting where these symmetries are imposed globally, their joint realization is obstructed by the Schur--Weyl duality, which makes such dual-equivariant gates essentially trivial.
+Addressing this obstruction calls for a general treatment of how both symmetries can be incorporated simultaneously and lays the foundation for an equivariant QML architecture that preserves both the rotational and permutational symmetries.